Safe Interactions via Monte Carlo Linear-Quadratic Games: Related Work

 \section{Related Work}

 Related research has introduced a variety of control algorithms to ensure safety during human-robot interaction \cite{hsu2023safety}.
 Within this larger field, our approach is most connected to game-theoretic controllers.
-These methods frame the human and robot as two agents with their own objectives, and solve for robot policies that are robust (i.e., maximize performance) while accounting for the human's decisions.
+These methods frame the human and robot as two agents with their own objectives, and solve for robot policies that are robust (i.e., minimize worst-case costs) while accounting for the human's decisions.

-\p{Hamilton-Jacobi Methods} Game-theoretic works treat human-robot interaction as interconnected system: both agents have a task they are trying to accomplish, and the actions of each agent affect one another.
-We can formalize these interconnected dynamical games with Hamilton-Jacobi equations \cite{bacsar1998dynamic}.
+\p{Exact Methods} Game-theoretic works treat human-robot interaction as interconnected system: both agents have a task they are trying to accomplish, and the actions of each agent affect one another.
+We can formalize these interconnected dynamical games with Hamilton-Jacobi equations \cite{bacsar1998dynamic, wabersich2023data}.
 Precisely solving the Hamilton-Jacobi equations provides the optimal, game-theoretic behavior for each agent; e.g., a policy for the autonomous car that avoids collisions with the human.
-Hamilton-Jacobi analysis has therefore become a gold standard for safe interaction \cite{bansal2017hamilton, bansal2020hamilton, fridovich2020confidence, bajcsy2019efficient}.
+Hamilton-Jacobi analysis has therefore become a gold standard for safe interaction \cite{bansal2017hamilton, bansal2020hamilton, fridovich2020confidence, bajcsy2019efficient, bansal2021deepreach}.
 Unfortunately, most Hamilton-Jacobi equations have no analytical solution, and numerical methods are often intractable --- requiring both exponential time and computational memory \cite{starr1969nonzero, fridovich2020efficient}.
 As such, within this paper we develop a real-time approximation that converges towards the ideal solution provided by the Hamilton-Jacobi framework.